Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 Understanding Tenderness: Not Just Pain, But a Signal

-Unlike sharp pain, tenderness is more like a signal.
+Unlike sharp pain, tenderness is a greater like a signal.
 It is your body’s way to let you know that something may be wrong under the skin.
 When it comes to viral verrucae, it can mean the following:

-• Swelling from your body’s way to fight off sickness
+• Swelling is your body’s way to fight off sickness.

 • Tiny tears in the skin around it

-• More pressure in the skin because the wart gets bigger
+• More pressure on the skin because the wart gets bigger

 • Blood flow gets squeezed in spots you use a lot (like the soles)